tier4/caret_doc/docs/configuration/intra_node_data_path.md

 They have different capability to measure node latency, and the selected `message_context` policy decides how to calculate node latency.
 However, `message_context` is a little difficult for the beginner of CARET without any example.
 The subsequence section introduces an example issue before explaining the policies.

+These two policies are not enough to cover the arbitrally node latency, and some implementations have node latency that cannot be measured.
+For example, message filter is currently unable to measure.

 ### Example issue

 An example issue on `/ping_node` and `/pong_node` is given as the below figure shows.